korinaak/Human_Computer_Interaction/README.md

     The app matches them with another user who has similar literary preferences.
     They proceed to the "Box Now" for the book exchange.

-Scenario 2:

-Sound Prompt:

-    Once the user taps, the device emits a sound.
-    When they land on their favorite book, a "ding" sound plays to confirm the selection.

-Scenario 3:

 Wi-Fi & Data Usage: